Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 hitTest()

-Layout measurement and arrangement are framework-owned by LayoutSystem.
+LayoutSystem owns execution and orchestration of Measure / Arrange.
-Node does not expose the legacy measure()/arrange() lifecycle to clients.
+Node provides the framework layout hooks used by concrete components and layout containers; clients do not invoke the layout pipeline directly.

 Therefore Node currently combines several responsibilities: